 - 400 credits over the course of your five-year cycle by participating in educational activities that meet the identified needs of your professional practice.

 - 40 credits of CPD activities per year, even in the years after you have reached the 400-credit minimum requirement.

-- *Note: Note: The 25 credit/section rule cited in the attached reference documentation applies to Section 1 and 2 only.
-You may still complete and report activities in Section 3; however, having a minimum number of credits in this section is NOT a condition for meeting your CPD requirements.
+- *Note: The 25 credit per section/per cycle rule applies to Section 1 and 2 only.
+You may still earn and report activities in Section 3, however, having a minimum number of credits in this section is NOT a condition for meeting your CPD requirements.

 Credits are documented using the MAINPORT ePortfolio, the CPD reporting tool for the MOC Program.
 The deadline to report activities for the previous year is always January 31st of the following year.
-For example, the CPD activities complted in 2016 must be submitted via the MAINPORT ePortfolio program by January 31, 2017.
+For example, the CPD activities completed in 2018 must be submitted via the MAINPORT ePortfolio program by January 31, 2019.